We've got the ultimate guide to kid-friendly restaurants and cafes in Singapore – so sit back and enjoy a meal while the tiny humans play!

 Where: 50 Siloso Beach Walk, Singapore 099000

-Not only does kid-friendly restaurant Boomarang serve good, honest Aussie food, but the kids’ menu is printed on a colouring-in sheet.
+Not only does kid-friendly restaurant Boomarang serve good, honest Aussie food, but the kids’ menu is printed on a colouring-in sheet, too.
 The restaurant’s massive frontage means that it’s super roomy (pram parking is a doddle), and you’ll easily score a table outside with a view of the river.
 Make sure to bring your scooters for your kids to burn up all that excess energy.
 And if he absolutely must, hubby can catch the footy on the big screen.
 Yup, super child-friendly!

 Where: 60 Robertson Quay, #01-15 The Quayside, Singapore 238252; Boat Quay, 52 Circular Road, Singapore 049407

-Huber’s Bistro is a casual alfresco kid-friendly restaurant, designed as an add-on to their ginormous two-storey butchery.
+Huber’s Bistro is a casual alfresco family-friendly restaurant, designed as an add-on to their ginormous two-storey butchery.
 Hit the awesome soft-fall playground first to run off some energy.
 It’s shaded and gated, so you won’t have to worry about run-aways or sunburn.
 Then head to the bistro for a bite to eat and an ice-cold beer.
 As you can imagine, the meat is as fresh as it comes.
 They’ve got at least seven sausage dishes on the menu, and some pretty good-looking burgers too.
 Before you leave, don’t forget to stock up inside, and you’ll be sorted for dinner for the next week or so.

 Where: 22 Dempsey Road, Singapore 249679